Ratmir-Zakirov/Ratmir-Zakirov/README.md

 Hi, I'm Ratmir

-- I am interested in artificial intelligence
+- I work as a software development engineer in test
-- I am currently working as a load testing engineer
+- I am currently studying testing automation with PyTest in Python

 <!---
 Ratmir-Zakirov/Ratmir-Zakirov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.